 Discussions often revolve around political predictions and interpretations of the data, however, there is an ongoing discussion of errors and accuracy in polling, which I find refreshing.

-I'm going to leave it at that for now -- these are certainly four of the most enjoyed and influential podcasts that I listen to on a routine basis.
-There are many others that could have made this list - I'll save those for a later post.
+I’m going to leave it at that for now — these are certainly four of the most enjoyed and influential social science podcasts that I listen to on a routine basis.
+There are many others that could have made this list – I’ll save those for a later post.
 But now it is time for you to share.
 I would love to hear about your favorites.
-Submit your favorite in the form below, and look for a future list/compilation of podcasts that are submitted!
+Submit your favorite in the form below, and look for a future list/compilation of podcasts that are submitted – like this review of The Measure of Everyday Life!